-The American Antitrust Institute is an independent and non-profit education, research, and advocacy organization.
-Our mission is to increase the role of competition, assure that competition works in the interests of consumers, and challenge abuses of concentrated economic power in the American and world economy.
+The American Antitrust Institute is an independent and nonprofit education, research, and advocacy organization devoted to advancing the role of competition in the economy, protecting consumers, and sustaining the vitality of the antitrust laws.
 We have a centrist legal-economic ideology and promote the vigorous use of antitrust as a vital component of national and international competition policy.

 A Unique Public Interest Voice

 Until we came on the scene in April 1998, there was no public interest organization principally dedicated to supporting a more aggressive antitrust agenda.

 The AAI wanted to use the salience of the then-pending Microsoft antitrust case as a platform for building much greater support for an environment (political, economic, and theoretical) in which antitrust can play its historic role of preserving a competitive economy in an increasingly internationalized and technologically connected world.
 At the same time, the AAI also saw the need to be on the alert for, and defend against, efforts to reduce the role of antitrust and insulate businesses from competition.

 To a remarkable extent, the current sub-optimal level of antitrust enforcement is the result of advocacy for an entire generation by sophisticated conservative “think tanks.”
 Well-funded by large corporations that often appear as antitrust defendants and able to draw on the scholarship of conservative academics, these institutions succeeded in turning one version of economic theory into an ideology that often opposes governmental and private efforts to eliminate monopolistic and anticompetitive practices.
 Part of their program has been very successfully to "educate" judges and opinion leaders to their perspective.

 The AAI seeks a more balanced, multifaceted, empirical, and dynamic conception of competition policy.